honeytreelabs/labgrid/doc/configuration.rst

   The order is important here:
   Objects are instantiated in the order they appear in the YAML file, so if drivers depend on other drivers or resources which are only instantiated later, loading the environment will fail.
+It is possible to include files to extend or overwrite individual attributes.

 The skeleton for an environment consists of: